Choosing a .NET Console UI Library

 Tree view Tree (static output) TreeView<T> TreeView TreeControl

-Data grid / table Table (static output) TableView DataGridControl TableControl (virtual, sort, filter, edit)
+Data grid / table Table (static output) TableView DataGridControl (virtualized, sort/filter/search/edit) TableControl (in-cell edit, AND/OR/per-column/fuzzy filter, multi-state sort, ITableDataSource virtualization seam)

 Tabs -- TabView TabControl TabControl